The Cornwall AONB Community Hedge Project- Celebrating 60 years of the Cornwall AONB

 Following a competition in 2018, we have partnered up with Golden Tree Productions, the community interest company behind the award winning Man Engine project, based on their submission, Kerdroya.
 Kerdroya is designed to celebrate the Cornish hedge as well as its role in the AONB landscape alongside involving our local communities in this process and delivering training and tourism benefits to Cornwall and local people.

 We are keen to hear from anyone interested in getting involved in learning about Cornish hedges or in helping us to restore one of the sections.
+Between April and September 2019 Golden Tree Productions will be holding events in all of our 12 sections so there is sure to be a site close to you!
 Please email firstname.lastname@example.org to let us know.